 - 1/2 cup sweetened flaked coconut

 - 1 Tablespoon grated lime zest

 - 1/2 cup lime juice

-- For the crust: Preheat the oven to 350 degrees F. Line an 8 x 8-inch pan with foil and coat lightly with cooking spray.
+- Preheat the oven to 350 degrees F. Line an 8 x 8-inch pan with foil and coat lightly with cooking spray.

 - In the bowl of a stand mixer fitted with the paddle attachment, beat the coconut oil, salt, and powdered sugar together on medium speed until smooth.
 Add the flaked coconut and flour and continue mixing until incorporated.
 The mixture will be crumbly, but it will hold together when squeezed.